SonpKing/CNN2SNN/simulation/README.md

 If you still confuse about the progess, please review the files in "example\" for more help.
 The example neuron model is defined in "example\iaf_delta_noleak.h" and "example\iaf_delta_noleak.cpp".

-If you don't want to compile the NEST, you can also using my compileed fils which can be download from [google drive](https://drive.google.com/file/d/1HUlGNSmagTSvkIlJ-4IMdUM2C5cdshlD/view?usp=sharing) or [baidudisk with code "2snn"](https://pan.baidu.com/s/1AN-FSSYyWcesoOqYQ3VLFA ).
-Howerer, I cannot promise it would work for you due the diffrence of our systems and other environments.
+If you don't want to compile the NEST, you can also using my compiled files which can be download from [google drive](https://drive.google.com/file/d/1HUlGNSmagTSvkIlJ-4IMdUM2C5cdshlD/view?usp=sharing) or [baidudisk with code "2snn"](https://pan.baidu.com/s/1AN-FSSYyWcesoOqYQ3VLFA ).
+Howerer, I cannot promise it would work for you due to the diffrence between our systems or other factors.